winnieau/takeaway-challenge-redo/README.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

+Technologies Used
+---

+- Rspec
+- Capybara
+- Twilio

 *Note: A big thank you to Parminder who contributed to a large portion of this code, but whose work does not show up in the contributions on Github.
 You can find his github profile [here](https://github.com/ajitsy)